liteacz/cron/README.md

 the file can be found in `/etc/logrotate.conf`.

-Feel free to override it using your custom version.
+Feel free to override it using your custom version, but make sure the file has `0644` (is not writable be group or others) otherwise logrotate will refuse to use it.

+For more information see [manual](https://linux.die.net/man/8/logrotate).

 ## Crontab path